PierfrancescoSoffritti/android-youtube-player/README.md

 }
 ```

-You don't need to manually release the player if you register it as an observer of your lifecycle.
+You don't need to manually release the player if you register it as an observer of your Activity/Fragment's lifecycle.

 ### LifecycleObserver
-`YouTubePlayerView` implements the `LifecycleObserver` interface.
+`YouTubePlayerView` implements the `LifecycleObserver` interface, this means that is a lifecycle aware component.
 If added as an observer of your Activity/Fragment's lifecycle, the `release()` method will be called automatically.

 ```java
 lifecycleOwner.getLifecycle().addObserver(youTubePlayerView);
 ```
 Adding `YouTubePlayerView` as an observer to a lifecycle will also automatically cause the player to pause the playback when the Activity/Fragment stops (not when it pauses, in order to support multi-window applications).

-If you want your app to keep [playing when the Activity/Fragment is not visible](#play-youtube-videos-in-the-background) (remember that this behaviour is not allowed, if you want to publish your app on the PlayStore), don't register the `YouTubePlayerView` as a lifecycle observer.
-But remember to manually call `release()` when the Activity/Fragment is destroyed.
+If you want your app to keep [playing when the Activity/Fragment is not visible](#play-youtube-videos-in-the-background) (remember that this behavior is not allowed, if you want to publish your app on the PlayStore), don't register the `YouTubePlayerView` as a lifecycle observer.
+But remember to manually call `release()` when the Activity/Fragment is being destroyed.

 # YouTubePlayer
 `YouTubePlayer` is the component responsible for controlling the playback of YouTube videos.
 You can see its contract [here](https://github.com/PierfrancescoSoffritti/android-youtube-player/blob/master/YouTubePlayer/src/main/java/com/pierfrancescosoffritti/youtubeplayer/player/YouTubePlayer.java).